Winemaking: Regulation

-In the European Union, each member state is required by Article 146 of Regulation 1308/2013 - Establishing a common organisation of the markets in agricultural products and repealing Council Regulations (EEC) No 922/72, (EEC) No 234/79, (EC) No 1037/2001 and (EC) No 1234/2007 - to appoint one or more "competent national authorities" responsible for ensuring compliance with EU rules in the wine sector.
+In the European Union, wine production is closely regulated to maintain quality, safety, and fair market practices.
+Each member state is required by Article 146 of Regulation 1308/2013 - Establishing a common organisation of the markets in agricultural products and repealing Council Regulations (EEC) No 922/72, (EEC) No 234/79, (EC) No 1037/2001 and (EC) No 1234/2007 - to appoint one or more "competent national authorities" responsible for ensuring compliance with EU rules in the wine sector.
 A list of these authorities is maintained by the EU.

+In the United States, wine regulation is primarily overseen by the Alcohol and Tobacco Tax and Trade Bureau (TTB), part of the U.S. Department of the Treasury.
+They are tasked with issuing permits, regulating labeling and advertising, and excise taxes on wine.
+Furthermore, American Viticultural Areas (AVAs), which are regulated by geographic borders rather than customary production practices or grape varieties designate wine regions in the U.S. Unlike the EU, U.S regulations with wine are more flexible but still strictly enforced.

 Winemakers

 Traditionally known as a vintner, a winemaker is a person engaged in making wine.
 They are generally employed by wineries or wine companies, although there are many independent winemakers who make wine at home for their own pleasure or small commercial operation.
 Additionally, winemaking is still carried in traditional ways by families producing wine for their own consumption.